© Knut Hansvold

 Downtown, the Midnight Sun fights with the shadows

 Storgata, the main drag of Tromsø, is actually in the shadows at Midnight.
 A steep hillside blocks the sun from shining on most of the city centre.
 At about 2am, though, the sun shines directly into the main street.
-Bar hoppers are thus blinded for a moment when they leave their watering hole.
+Bar hoppers are thus blinded for a moment when they leave their watering holes.

 The Midnight Sun is five minutes away